tim-qtp/mbti-ai-town-1/README.md

 #### Tuesday 11th February

-- Reset for week 3
+- Reset for week 4
 - Add Dave to the isle
 - No1 voted off because too little votes submitted

+#### Friday 14th February

+- Discuss and plan season 2 gamification

+#### Tuesday 18th February

+- Reset for week 5
+- Remove Dave as he has no votes
+- votes not reset as they still under 100 each agent.

 ## Overview